History

 Key Features

+The programme, running from September to July, is delivered entirely by full-time faculty in the MIC Department of History.
+It consists of six taught modules in history and 20,000 word dissertation.
+Teaching takes place in small, supportive groups where discussion and debate are encouraged.
 The programme is delivered fully online with a mixture of pre-recorded lectures, live online class, and online tasks.
 Live classes take place on Tuesdays, Wednesdays and Thursdays during the autumn and spring semesters, usually beginning at 4pm.
 All modules are assessed by means of continuous assessment.
 The dissertation is normally due in August.
+The programme is also available part-time (over two years).

 Subjects taught

-The Irish Revolution 1912-1927
+• The Irish Revolution 1912-1927

-Research methods in History
+• Research Methods in History

-Families and Communities in Ireland and Britain, 1500-1750
+• Families and Communities in Ireland and Britain, 1500-1750

-Violence, Law and Order in Eighteenth- and Nineteenth-century Ireland
+• Violence, Law and Order in Eighteenth- and Nineteenth-century Ireland

-Writing History
+• Writing History

-Dissertation
+• Dissertation

 Entry requirements

-Applicants will be considered for entry on the basis of a primary degree in History or a cognate discipline at a minimum of 2.2 honours.
+• Applicants will be considered for entry on the basis of a primary degree in History or a cognate discipline at a minimum of 2.2 honours.

-Potential students who do not meet the normal entry requirements may be considered for admission and should contact the Programme Director for information.
+• Potential students who do not meet the normal entry requirements may be considered for admission and should contact the Programme Director for information.

 Application dates